 Michael Ojo: Small minded people want to outshine everybody this creates less

 productive work environments, this mindset culture here can only be corrected through re-orientation of our youths from school level.

 Yvonne Awosanya-Adefajo: It has to be stressed to our youths, why they have to get used to the right collaborations for such guarantees success much faster and such also promotes steady community growth.

 Our panel session was focused on: COLLABORATE TO INNOVATE: Leveraging technology and partnerships to grow impact.
 The discussion was engaging, relatable, narrative changing and insightful!

 W.TEC is a Nigerian non-governmental organization working for the economic and social empowerment of girls and women, using information and communication technologies (ICTs).
 We have chosen to focus on this area because statistical evidence has shown that in most African countries, women’s use and knowledge of ICTs (to store, share, organise and process information) is lower than men’s, denying them of income-generating opportunities and the chance to network with others

 W.TEC’s programmes will comprise of technology literacy training, technology-based projects, mentoring and work placement.
 W.TEC will also research and publish works examining pivotal issues related to how African women use technology, barriers preventing or limiting technology use, and strategies for more efficient technology use.

-For more information about WOMEN BUILD TECHNOLOGY TOO!,get in touch with:
+For more information about “COLLABORATE TO INNOVATE: Leveraging Technology & Partnerships to Grow Impact”get in touch with:

 Contact Person: Adeyemi Odutola (Communication Officer),